MichelePardini/fio_test_cvo/README.md

 How to use it

-a) Decide the size of the WSS based on the instance type
+a) Decide the size of the WSS based on the instance type<br/>
 b) edit the 'create_dataset.fio' and change the params 'size' and 'nrfiles' to accomodate the new WSS.
-Never change 'numjobs'.
+Avoid changing 'numjobs'<br/>
-c) run 'fio create_dataset.fio' from 4 clients to create the dataset on the 4 volumes
+c) run 'fio create_dataset.fio' from 4 clients to create the dataset on the 4 volumes<br/>
 d) once the dataset has been created, decide which workload to run.
-For seq rx you can run 'fio 64k_seq_wr.fio' from all 8 Linux at the same time
+For seq rx you can run 'fio 64k_seq_wr.fio' from all 8 Linux at the same time<br/>

 When running the test you can also capture a perfstat, setting -t 2 -i 8,0.
 FIO has to be launched once perfstat reaches the 'sleeping' status in Iteration 1.
 Meaning sync step d) with perfstat.

-Description of the workload types
+Description of the workload types<br/>

-OLTP : 8k random rx/wr, 80% rx - 20% write
+w1) OLTP : 8k random rx/wr, 80% rx - 20% write<br/>
-Analytics: 16k andom rx/wr, 50% rx - 50% write
+w2) Analytics: 16k andom rx/wr, 50% rx - 50% write<br/>
-Sequential read: 64k sequential read
+w3) Sequential read: 64k sequential read<br/>
-Sequential write: 64k sequential write
+w4) Sequential write: 64k sequential write<br/>
+w5) 4k random reads (optional)<br/>